goelrohan6/watsonChat/README.md

 ## Synopsis

 CareAI is a cognitive chat system which learns from customer care chats, and eventually becomes smart enough to replace humans chatting with customers.
-It is based on IBM Watson Dialog Service and Chatterbot.
+It is based on IBM Watson Dialog Service and Chatterbot[https://github.com/gunthercox/ChatterBot].
 With CareAI, you add text-based NLP to your website and get registerations, booking, appoinments, reviews and of course, customer care through Chat AI.

+Bluemix link[http://customer-care.mybluemix.net/] (Python dependencies not working on Bluemix hence will be unable to use AI Bot.)

 ## Motivation